Taylor Cole (baseball): Major leagues

 Cole was called up to the Blue Jays on August 5, 2017.
 He made his debut on August 9, pitching one inning of the Blue Jays' 11–5 loss to the New York Yankees.
 Cole allowed four earned runs and struck out Aaron Judge for his first MLB strikeout.
 The following day, Cole was placed on the disabled list with a broken toe.
 On August 14, Cole was released.
 Cole signed a minor-league contract with the Blue Jays on August 18, and was added to the 40-man roster on September 29.
-He was outrighted to Triple-A on November 6, 2017, and elected free agency the following day.
+He was removed from the 40-man roster and sent outright to Triple-A on November 6, and elected free agency the following day.

 Los Angeles Angels

 On March 4, 2018, Cole signed a minor league contract with the Los Angeles Angels.
 On June 28, Cole was added to the team's active roster.
 For the 2018 season, he was 4–2 with a 2.75 ERA and 39 strikeouts in 36 innings.

-On July 12, 2019, Cole pitched two innings in a combined no-hitter against the Seattle Mariners.
+On July 12, 2019, Cole pitched two innings in a combined no-hitter (which was finished by 7 innings from Félix Peña) against the Seattle Mariners.
+He made 38 total appearances (six starts) for Los Angeles on the year, in which he compiled a 3-4 record and 5.92 ERA wi the 50 strikeouts across 51 2/3 innings pitched.

 Cole was designated for assignment by the Angels on March 22, 2020.
-In August 2020, Cole underwent shoulder surgery and missed the 2020 season.
-On October 5, 2020, Cole elected free agency.
+In August, Cole underwent shoulder surgery and missed the remainder of the season.
+On October 5, Cole elected free agency.

 Boston Red Sox

-On January 19, 2022, Cole signed a minor league contract with the Boston Red Sox that included an invitation to Spring Training.
-On July 3, 2022, Cole was released.
+On January 19, 2022, Cole signed a minor league contract with the Boston Red Sox that included an invitation to spring training.
+In 19 appearances for the Triple-A Worcester Red Sox, he posted a 2-0 record and 5.14 ERA with 27 strikeouts over 28 innings of work.
+Cole was released by the Red Sox organization on July 3.